FREQUENTLY ASKED QUESTIONS

 All enrolled students will receive a Student Handbook via email providing detailed information about the program.

-All students who have reserved a room at Ellison Ballet housing will also receive the Student Housing Handbook with information regarding staying in student residences.
+All students who have reserved a room at Ellison Ballet housing will also receive the Housing Handbook with information regarding staying in student residences.

 ABOUT THE PROGRAM: